-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

-Following long duration storage is like rooting for a home team that’s always about to win next year.
+Following long-duration storage is like rooting for a home team that’s always about to win next year.

 Lithium-ion batteries utterly dominate grid storage deployments these days.
 That’s great for the cost decline narrative, in the way that cheap Chinese photovoltaic cells produced a massive expansion in solar deployments.
 But cost obsession results in technology lock-in, boxing out other tools that could prove useful or even better if given the time and space to grow.